NightTsarina/python-unshare/README.md

  * Creating a new file system mount name space (`CLONE_NEWNS`)
  * Reverting other features shared from `clone()`

-This library provides an equivalent of the (recently added) util-linux command-line program `unshare`.
+This library provides an equivalent of the util-linux command-line program `unshare`.